The search for leaders

-Yet, this week as we approach the 76th anniversary of the “date which will live in infamy” — the attack on Pearl Harbor on Dec.
+Yet, this week as we approach the 77th anniversary of the “day that will live in infamy” — the attack on Pearl Harbor on Dec.
 7, 1941 — we feel privileged to have been the children of the “Greatest Generation” and the bridge to the dawn of the technological revolution.

 Our parents won the Second World War.
 Then came the building of the greatest middle class in history — the boom of the 1950s.
 The graduates of war made a pledge to build a better American society for their heirs — and did so.

 Everybody — yes E-V-E-R-Y body — believed, and was committed to, a better tomorrow for the next generation and respect for those who had sacrificed for that dream.

 The attack on Pearl Harbor was the start of a war — but it was also the beginning of the realization of America’s promise.
 The official end of the Depression was rooted in the postwar graduates of the GI Bill and the democratization of a quasi-agrarian society.